Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **We are what we believe we are.** by C. S. Lewis

 - **Computer Science is no more about computers than astronomy is about telescopes.** by Edsger W. Dijkstra

+- **The Pessimist Sees Difficulty In Every Opportunity.
+The Optimist Sees Opportunity In Every Difficulty.** by Winston Churchill